open-sdg/open-sdg/docs/metadata-format.md

 If you want metdata fields to show regardless, you should change this option to false.
 Alternatively, if you want some fields to hide by default but want to purposely not provide any information for other fields, you could populate the fields with some standard text e.g. "Not available"

-For more information about this configuration setting see the [hide_empty_metadata configuration option documentation](https://open-sdg.readthedocs.io/en/latest/configuration/#hide_empty_metadata).
+For more information about this configuration setting see the [hide_empty_metadata configuration option documentation](configuration.md#hide_empty_metadata).

 ## Note about translation keys

 Metadata values can either be filled in with normal text ("My field value") or with [translation keys](glossary.md#translation-keys) (my_translations.my_translation).
 In the examples below, we will try to demonstrate both possibilities.

-As an optional shorthand, if the translation key is in the `data` group, then the group can be omitted.
-For example, the translation key `data.female` can be written as simply `female`.

 The default fields are listed below along with the UN-defined definition: